Diamond cut is the most important aspect of the 4Cs when buying a diamond. It determines the amount of sparkle and fire that a diamond will display.

 Many people often confuse cut to be the same as a diamond’s shape.
 They aren’t the same thing and it doesn’t help that many jewelers use these 2 terms interchangeably.

 Strictly speaking, shape refers to the outline a diamond has (e.g. heart and cushion) while cut refers to a combined aspect of a diamond’s proportions and finishing (symmetry/polish).

-Cut itself can make a diamond look bigger, improve the face up color and mask inclusions.
-This means you get a free boost in the other aspects of the 3Cs (color, carat and clarity) just by having a better cut!
+Cut itself can make a diamond look bigger, improve the face up color and help mask inclusions.
+This means you effectively get a “free” boost in the other aspects of the 3Cs (color, carat and clarity) just by having a better cut!

-You see, a well cut diamond will have better proportions that doesn’t cause excessive carat weight to be hidden in its side profile.
+The thing is, a well cut diamond will have better proportions that don’t cause excessive carat weight to be hidden in its side profile.
 This makes the diamond appear the right size for its weight compared to another diamond that is cut deeply and faces up smaller.

-Having an increased light return will make the diamond face up whiter since more light is reflected back into the eyes of the viewer.
-Lastly, well cut diamonds will display an intense scintillation and fire which can easily hide inclusions under its sparkle.
+Having better light return will make the diamond face up whiter since more light is reflected back into the eyes of the viewer.
+Lastly, well cut diamonds will display an intense scintillation and fire which can help hide inclusions under its sparkle.

 In a well cut stone, a large percentage of light that enters the diamond gets reflected back into the viewer’s eyes.
 This gives the diamond a bright looking appearance and enhances its luster.

 With less ideal diamond cut quality, light is lost through the sides of the diamond instead of being reflected back into the viewer’s eyes.
 This translates to a less brilliant and darker appearance of the diamond.

 A gemological lab like GIA typically performs diamond cut grading by reviewing a range of parameters like the diamond’s proportions, polish/symmetry ratings, cutlet size and girdle thickness.